jonwillits/bcs_web/src/static/content/python_for_bcs/home.md

-# Intro to Programming for Brain and Cognitive Science
+# Intro to Python Programming for Brain and Cognitive Science

 ---
 ## Overview of this module